ciromattia/kcc/README.md

 - [Windows 7 support](https://github.com/ciromattia/kcc/issues/678)
 - Image too dark?
   - The default gamma correction of 1.8 makes the image darker, and is useful for faded/gray artwork/text.
 Disable by setting gamma = 1.0
-- Cover has side borders?
-  - Enable `Exact Cover Fit` (GUI) or `--coverexact` (CLI) to center-crop only the cover to the exact target device resolution.
 - Huge margins / slow page turns?
   - You likely modified the file during transfer using a 3rd party app.
 Try simply dragging and dropping the final mobi/kepub file into the Kindle documents folder via USB.